wizioo/wp-catalogue/readme.txt

 You can do some basic presentation adjustments via WP Catalogue > Settings.
 Beyond this, you can completely customise the design via your theme css.

 = The layout is broken =

 It's most likely just a matter of tweaking the css.
 In particular check the width of the right column that holds the catalogue items as this is the most common cause of layout issues.
 Remember, if you want to make changes to how the catalogue displays you need to do it in your theme css not in the plugin css.
 You can use the !important attribute to override the plugin css.

+= My main catalogue page works fine but the inner pages are broken =

+This sometimes happens if the catalogue doesn't know which page template to use.
+You can fix this on the Settings Screen by manually adding your Inner Template Header and Inner Template Footer.
+If you're confused, take a look at the plugin file single-wpcproduct.php which is in /themefiles and you'll see where this code will end up (at the top and bottom of the file, with the WP Catalogue content sitting within it).

 = Can import/export my catalogue? =

 Yes.
 You can import/export catalogue data using the built in WordPress function via Tools.
 It may not import the images (although it will import the file paths) so you will need to copy across all your catalogue images from your old site to the new site uploads folder via FTP.
 If images still appear broken or missing then you might need to run a search and replace tool to correct the image filepaths for your new site.

+= What features are coming soon? =

+*	Internationalization
+*	Colour picker for cusomising the theme green colour
+*	[Pro Version] (http://www.maevelander.net/wp-catalogue-going-pro/) with many more advanced features

 = Where can I get support for this plugin? =